 By enrolling your child in Acro Kids classes you (as the child student’s parent or guardian) acknowledge that you have read, agree to abide by, and (where the context requires) consent to, all of the terms, conditions, codes and policies referred to below.

-To enrol at Acro Kids for Term 3 2021 onwards you agree to abide by the following:
+To enrol at Acro Kids for Term 4 2021 you agree to abide by the following:

 Students MUST stay home if they are unwell.

-There will be no refunds or credits for students not attending class due to illness AND/OR if government restrictions require us to stop face-to-face learning.
+There will be no refunds, credits or make up classes for students not attending class due to illness AND/OR if government restrictions require us to stop face-to-face learning.
 If government imposed restrictions require us to once again close our doors, Acro Kids will provide virtual lessons via Zoom class links.
 These classes will be recorded and accessible anytime.
 Families will also have access to our online student portal which will include tutorials and at home activities.
 By re-enrolling with Acro Kids you are agreeing to this approach and understand that you will not be refunded or credited for any fees paid.

 Covid Safe Plan